bertbalcaen/esdi-webdesign-course/03_css.md

 }
 ```

-Padding works in exacty the same way.
+Padding works in exactly the same way.
 Here's an example that uses both:

 ```css
 p {